 Workingmen’s clubs on the West Coast were the result of a beer boycott in late 1947.
 Pubs on the coast decided to raise the price of a 10-ounce beer, from sixpence to the sevenpence charged elsewhere in New Zealand.
 Locals boycotted the hotels and flocked to the only pub which still charged the old price, the Central Hotel in Greymouth.
 After three months it was decided to form workingmen’s clubs selling cheap beer.
 In December 1947 they opened at Brunner, Greymouth and Rūnanga, followed soon after by clubs at Blackball, Hokitika, Reefton and Westport.

 However, the conditions which produced the swill had emerged earlier.
 In 1918 six o’clock closing of pubs became permanent and this was reaffirmed in a 1949 referendum.
 Drinkers had one desperate hour of drinking between knocking off work and traipsing home to the dry suburbs.
 Also, in 1919 the very close vote which defeated prohibition became a disincentive for hotel owners to improve pub conditions out of fear of losing their investment.
 The vote for prohibition remained at over 40% until the end of the 1920s, then dropped to 29% in the 1930s.
-Even then, owners preferred to put money into buying up hotels rather than improving facilities, and limitations on new licences undermined any fear of competition.
+Even then, owners preferred to put money into buying up hotels rather than improving facilities, as limitations on new licences restricted competition.
 By law the drinking of beer could not be accompanied by the provision of food or the playing of music, and the scene was hidden from the world by frosted glass.

 The result was that between 5 and 6 p.m. conditions in public bars were generally regarded as disgusting.
-There were no chairs and few tables, and the floor was sawdust, linoleum or a sodden carpet.
+There were no chairs and few tables, and the floor was covered in sawdust, linoleum or a sodden carpet.
 Barmen used hoses to fill jugs, which were handed back over the customers four to five deep.
 There were allegations that spills and dregs were recycled.
 Men drank at speed as they took turns to ‘shout’ one another.

 As consumption rose after the Second World War, mass dispensing was facilitated by the delivery of beer to pubs in tankers, while the delivery of beer back home after closing time was aided by the use of ‘half-g’ (half-gallon or 1.9-litre) jars.
 With barmaids not allowed, the public bar became de facto a male enclave – which hardly improved the atmosphere.
 In practice women could only drink in the more respectable private bars upstairs, or at home.